 Born in Manchester England and a photographer since the age of seven, Julia Bradshaw spent nine years living and working in Munich, Germany prior to moving to the US.
 These international moves and interest in inter-cultural communication form the basis for some of her photography or video-art projects.
 Other art projects are influenced by her social environment such as being a foreigner, reading and being interested in all things photographic including the history and technology of photography.

-She received her MFA in photography from San Jose State University in 2007 and after a year of adjunct work at three institutions in the Bay Area joined Fresno State as assistant professor in 2008.
-From the 2012/2013 academic year she works as assistant professor for photography at Oregon State University, Corvallis.
+She received her MFA in photography from San Jose State University in 2007 and works as assistant professor for photography at Oregon State University, Corvallis.

 Her videos and photography have been exhibited in the United States, The Netherlands, Guatemala, Poland and Germany.
 Her artist book “Flying” is in the Getty Research Collection.
 She is also a curator: for her latest curatorial project she assembled artworks on the topic of Air Travel which was exhibited in Fresno in September 2011.